OzMaatuk/statusMap/README.md

 ## Location Status Update

 ### Overview
 This project is a simple web application that allows users to update the status of locations, such as whether they have electricity, water, or have been hit by a missile.
 The application uses a MongoDB database to store the location status data.

 ### Dependencies
 * Python 3.6 or higher
 * Flask
-* MongoDB
+* MongoDB (bson included)
 * Maplibre GL

 ### Usage
 1. Install the dependencies:

-pip install flask pymongo maplibregl
+    pip install flask pymongo python-dotenv

+2. Place you maptiler key in the .env file.

-2. Start the MongoDB database:
+3. Start the MongoDB database:

     mongod

-3. Run the Flask application:
+4. Run the Flask application:

     python server.py

-4. Open a web browser and navigate to http://localhost:5000/map to view the map.
+5. Open a web browser and navigate to http://localhost:5000/map to view the map.

-5. To update the status of a location, navigate to http://localhost:5000/form, fill details, and click the "Update" button.
+6. To update the status of a location, navigate to http://localhost:5000/form, fill details, and click the "Update" button.

+### Containers
+1. In the .env file, set the 'MONGODB_CONTAINER_NAME' variable with the MongoDB container name ('statusmap-mongodb').

+2. Make sure that you have docker installed and execute the following commands:

+        docker network create statusmapnet

+        docker build -t statusmap-flask .

+        docker run -d --network statusmapnet -p 27017:27017 --name statusmap-mongodb mongo

+        docker run -d --network statusmapnet -p 5000:5000 --name statusmap statusmap-flask

 ### Example
 To update the status of a location, click the "Update" button and fill out the form.
 For example, to update the status of the location "123 Main Street", you would enter the following information into the form: